Pearl and Marina: In other media

-Pearl and Marina performed in a virtual concert as part of the Splatoon European Championship.
-They later had a virtual concert at NicoNico Chokaigi 2018 where they performed the theme song of Splatoon 2: Octo Expansion, Nasty Majesty, which is the first time the song had been performed in full before.
+Pearl and Marina have performed in virtual concerts, their songs played live and accompanied by choreographed dance sequences.
+Their first took place as part of the Splatoon European Championship.
+Additional virtual concerts were held at NicoNico Chokaigi 2018, where the duo debuted the theme song of Octo Expansion, "Nasty Majesty", and at Niconico Tokaigi 2019.

-In Super Smash Bros.
-Ultimate, they appear as a collectible Spirit together.
+Outside of the Splatoon series, Off the Hook jointly appeared in Super Smash Bros.
+Ultimate as a collectible Spirit.